openbmc/phosphor-webui/README.md

 # OpenBMC
 TODO: Write a project description

+## Requirement
+nodejs

 ## Installation
 `npm install`

-## Minify vendors
-`npm run-script minifyvendors`

-## Distribution
-`npm run-script distribution`

 ## Running
-'npm run-script serve'
+`npm run-script server`

-This will run it locally in http://localhost:8080
+This will run it locally in `http://localhost:8080`

+## Example Usage with OpenBMC
+1. Browse to `https://<bmc-ip>`, and bypass the secure warning You will see a JSON response with `Login required` message.
+2. In the same session, navigate to `http://localhost:8080`, enter the BMC IP, Username and Password (defaults: `root`/`0penBmc`).

+Then it's logged in.